-The project would create an increase of 1.68 acre-feet/year for a total usage estimate of 4.1 acre-feet per year.
-The source of water is one on-site well and a natural spring.
-The pond is naturally spring fed and increased by seasonal runoff.
+The project would create an increase of 2.3 acre-feet per year for a total usage estimate of 5.5 acre-feet per year.
+The source of water is one on-site well.
+A well test was performed on the main well and results showed the capacity for the well at 21.5 gallons per minute.
+The ponds on James Creek Parcels are seasonal and fed by natural runoff.
+The ponds were not part of the water availability calculation.
 According to Napa County environmental resource mapping (Water Deficient Areas/Storage Areas), the project site is not located within a water deficient area and the County is not aware of, nor has it received any reports of groundwater deficiencies in the area.

-The WAA prepared a groundwater recharge calculation based on the local precipitation, local evaporation transpiration, change in soil water storage, and run-off.
-The calculation totaled 5.4 inches per year.
-Over the 25-acre parcel, the calculation results in an annual recharge of approximately 10.35 acre-feet per year.
+The Water Use Analysis prepared a groundwater recharge calculation based on the local precipitation, local evaporation transpiration, change in soil water storage, and run-off.
+The calculation totaled 7.4 inches per year.
+Over the 46-acre parcel, the calculation results in 28 acre-feet per year.
 The estimated total water usage is less than the calculated parcel recharge rate; therefore the project complies with the Napa County Water Availability Analysis requirements.
 There are no wells located within 500 feet of the project well; therefore a Tier 3 analysis is not required.